jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

   (c) the adjustment down (or up) is in respect of an arrangement for acquisition (or supply) with the same other party and—
     (i) involving goods, services, money, other intangible property, or anything else of the same type as that supplied and acquired in the compensating adjustment arrangement; or
     (ii) where the amount of consideration actually payable (or receivable) is set having regard to the amount of consideration actually payable (or receivable) under the compensating adjustment arrangement,—
-(11) If— then the substitution so applies for all purposes of the application of this Act in relation to the other party— (a) an arm's length amount of consideration is substituted under subsection (3) or (4) in respect of an arrangement entered into by a taxpayer; and
+(11) If—then the substitution so applies for all purposes of the application of this Act in relation to the other party— (a) an arm's length amount of consideration is substituted under subsection (3) or (4) in respect of an arrangement entered into by a taxpayer; and
   (b) the other party to the arrangement (or, if the other party is a controlled foreign company, any person with an income interest in the controlled foreign company) applies to the Commissioner in writing within 6 months after an assessment is made in respect of the taxpayer which reflects the substitution; and
   (c) the Commissioner considers it is fair and reasonable to do so, having regard to any adjustment made under a double tax agreement or any other matter, and has notified the other party,—